x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/in-place-ediscovery.md

 After an In-Place eDiscovery search is completed, you can view search result estimates in the Details pane in the EAC.
 The estimate includes number of items returned and total size of those items.
 You can also view keyword statistics, which returns details about number of items returned for each keyword used in the search query.
 This information is helpful in determining query effectiveness.
 If the query is too broad, it may return a much bigger data set, which could require more resources to review and raise eDiscovery costs.
 If the query is too narrow, it may significantly reduce the number of records returned or return no records at all.
 You can use the estimates and keyword statistics to fine-tune the query to meet your requirements.

 > [!NOTE]
-> In Exchange Server and Exchange Online, keyword statistics also include statistics for non-keyword properties such as dates, message types, and senders/recipients specified in a search query.
+> Keyword statistics also include statistics for non-keyword properties such as dates, message types, and senders/recipients specified in a search query.

 You can also preview the search results to further ensure that messages returned contain the content you're searching for and further fine-tune the query if required. eDiscovery Search Preview displays the number of messages returned from each mailbox searched and the total number of messages returned by the search.
 The preview is generated quickly without requiring you to copy messages to a discovery mailbox.